FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/mig_impact_considerations.md

          <td>TLS         </td>
          <td>3.2.x and higher         </td>
          <td><p>not applicable</p>         </td>
-         <td><p>When migrating to 3.2.x or higher, SSL transfers may fail with a DIAGP e105s86 or e75s89 when performing transfers with the versions listed below (with the error occurring on the remote <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span>).</p>
+         <td><p>When migrating to 3.2.x or higher, SSL transfers may fail with a DIAGP e105s86 or e75s89 when performing transfers with the versions listed below (with the error occurring on the remote {{< TransferCFT/transfercftname  >}}).</p>
 <p>Affected versions:</p>
 <ul>
 <li>All 3.1.3 SP7 and lower</li>